 - Seller may be in losses even before the Actual Cost hits the Point of Total Assumption.

 - When Actual Cost equals Point of Total Assumption, Buyer Price equals Ceiling Price.
 In other words, at or beyond Point of Total Assumption, Buyer Price equals Ceiling Price.

-- Point of Total Assumption (PTA) - Test your PM Knowledge
+- Point of Total Assumption (PTA) - Introduction

 - The Point behind Point of Total Assumption in FPIF Contracts